-After his first degree, Addo ventured into the business world designing, producing managing a private Jewellery shop.
-In 2010 Addo gained admission into KNUST to pursue a Master of Fine Art (Jewellery and Metalsmithing) programme at the Industrial Art Department and graduated successfully in 2013.
+After his first degree, Addo ventured into the business world, designing, producing and managing a private Jewellery shop.
+In 2010, he gained admission into KNUST to pursue a Master of Fine Art (Jewellery and Metalsmithing) programme at the Industrial Art Department and graduated successfully in 2013.

-Addo has been a Master of trainers for the rolling out of the all-new Common Core Programme for Basic 7 to 10 curriculum in 2020.
-A programme by NACCA under GES.
+Dr. Addo has been a Master of trainers for the rolling out of the all-new Common Core Programme for Basic 7 to 10 curriculum in 2020 (A programme by NACCA under GES).

-Addo has served in various positions and seeks to publish these Research documents soon:
+Dr. Addo has served in various positions and seeks to publish these research documents soon:

 - The historical and cultural relevance of Akwamumanhene’s royal regalia

-Addo is a member of the Federation of Ghanaian Jewellers.
-Addo has been part of the Preparatory Committee as well as the Implementation Committee that has seen AUCDT come into being.
+Dr. Addo is a member of the Federation of Ghanaian Jewellers.
+He has been part of the Preparatory Committee as well as the Implementation Committee that has seen AUCDT come into being.
 He designs and produces jewellery privately and co-manages JILAG footwear, a private business enterprise.
-Addo is currently married with four children.
+He is currently married with four children.